zeeboe/data_mining/README.md

  4. Create a sequences.fasta file that is a list of FASTA sequences similar to the query sequence from various organisms.
 Name this fasta file with the naming convention 'query_sequences.fasta' (query can be whatever you choose to name the query, the important part is the "_sequences.fasta")

-Acknowledgements : To anyone who ever helped make the muscle, hmmbuild, hmmsearch commands, Daryl Barth, and Rachael Cox who are great and taught me how to suffer for my art (this code).
+Acknowledgements : To anyone who ever helped make the muscle, hmmbuild, hmmsearch commands.
+And to Daryl Barth, and Rachael Cox who are great and taught me how to suffer for my art (this code).

 #### (ﾉ◕ヮ◕)ﾉ *:✧ HAPPY MINING  ✧*